 Then, in the opposite corner of the ring, there are those who believe that food waste has actually been declining since the implementation of the HHFKA.
-A couple of studies, including this one released this year in Childhood Obesity, argue this point.
+A couple of studies, including this one released in 2015 Childhood Obesity, argue this point.
 One of the main proof points offers that since students are now given a choice between taking a required fruit or vegetable, more students are choosing fruit, thus reducing the amount of overall vegetable waste.

 Regardless of which side of the aisle you’re on, we can all agree that the more we can do to reduce food waste, the better off our nutrition programs, our children, and our environment will be.
 Let’s get into some tips that you can implement in your nutrition operation that can help you reduce or repurpose your food waste.

 Tip #1: Track Your Inventory through Software

 One of the best ways to reduce food waste is to reduce preventable food waste.
 Unfortunately, far too many school nutrition programs have to throw away food because they failed to use it before it spoiled or expired.